QuentinMadura/QuentinMadura/README.md

 <br />

 ### Languages and Tools:
 Mainly, I prefer the python langage as a back-end technology coupled with a Vue stack on the front-end.
+I'm curious about GoLang.
 <br />
 <br />
 ### 📕 Latest Blog Posts
-🏗️
+🏗️ Incoming
 <br />
 <br />